sanidhyabhowate/100-days-of-code/README.md

 * Used try-except to handle wrong input
 * Exit option working using break
 * Remove item feature kept as bonus

+Day 11 - 8 July 2026

+* Did light coding work due to a busy day
+* Reviewed calculator.py
+* Added and reviewed comments in the file
+* Practiced Git status, add, commit, and push workflow
+* Faced GitHub push rejection because remote had new changes
+* Learned that git pull --rebase origin main is used before pushing when remote has changes
+* Synced local repository with GitHub

+Day 12 - 9 July 2026

+* Revised number_guessing_game.py
+* Refactored number guessing game using functions
+* Created get_guess() function for taking valid input
+* Created give_hint() function for high and low hints
+* Created play_game() function to control the full game
+* Used random.randint() to generate a random number
+* Practiced input validation using try-except
+* Tested the program successfully in VS Code terminal